-Volunteering - We love our volunteers and welcome finding the right task to fit your talents.
+Volunteering - We love our volunteers and welcome finding the right task to fit your talents through our Volunteer Coordinator, Lyndell Kelly.
 Please complete a volunteer application and fingerprinting, when needed.

 Learning at Home - Through the assigned homework, parents are able to see what their child is learning and provide assistance when appropriate.
 Parents sign the student's agenda Monday through Thursday.
-Sign up for Class DOJO and ParentVue for up to date information.
+Sign up for Class DOJO and Parent Vue for up to date information.